MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

 .. note::

-   According to the :ref:`Kernel and Features specification <kf_specification>`, no API is open by default to Sandboxed Applications.
+   According to the :ref:`kf_specification`, no API is open by default to Sandboxed Applications.

 This can be done either by declaring :ref:`Kernel APIs <kernel.api>` or by defining a :ref:`Runtime Environment <runtime_environment>`.